Birthday Blog!

 The tips below and many others for saving energy at home are adapted from the U.S. Department of Energy’s Energy Savers Consumer Tips website and their Energy Savers booklet.
 (For a Spanish language version of the Energy Savers page and booklet, visit Ahorro de Energía: Energy Savers in Español.)Energy Savers - Tips on Saving Energy & Money at HomeUse Air Conditioning and Fans Wisely

 • Set your thermostat as high as comfortably possible.
 The less difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.
 Check out the most efficient AC systems options.
+For expert installation and maintenance, choose a trusted and reliable service like RC Air Conditioning to ensure your system operates at peak efficiency.

 • Use a programmable thermostat with your air conditioner to adjust the setting at night or when no one is home.
+Check out the most efficient AC systems options.

 • Use a fan with your window air conditioner to spread cool air effectively through your home without greatly increasing power use.